RLadies-BA/RLadies-BA/content/home/posts.md

 headless: true

 # Order that this section appears on the page.
-weight: 65
+weight: 100

-title: Blog
+title: Notas
 subtitle:

 content:
   # Page type to display.
 E.g. post, talk, publication...